 Self-driving cars are creating disruption in the automotive industry and may not be as far away as we think in becoming transportation’s future.
 It is true that self-driving cars have hit the road in some states but solely for testing purposes in restricted areas.
 Although you can’t buy a fully autonomous vehicle today, semi-autonomous technology has been available in vehicles for quite some time.
-A simple example of this is blind spot detection systems, which uses radar to detect motion on either side or behind a car.
+There are 6 levels of driving automation.
+This can be as simple as blind spot detection systems, which uses radar to detect motion on either side or behind a car.
 This technology is impactful in alerting drivers that their blind spots are not clear before trying to merge or backup.
 According to a study by IIHS, blind spot detection systems reduce the overall lane-change crashes by 14%.

 Creating a truly autonomous vehicle will require integration of semi-autonomous technology silos.
 LiDAR is a key component in bringing safe self-driving vehicles to life, as the technology enables the power of vision.

 What is LiDAR?

 LiDAR is an abbreviation for light detection and ranging and is considered the latest mapping technology.
 As the technology becomes more refined, LiDAR exposes multiple application opportunities in engineering.
 This includes being a critical element in the development of self-driving vehicles.
 Most LiDAR systems are comprised of four components that work together to output results: